HDFGroup/h5serv/docs/Reference/Domain.rst

 - ``409 Conflict``

-   - The domain name already exists
+   - The domain name already exists (for PUT)

 - ``410 Gone``